Configure DMARC using cPanel

 Step-by-step instructions

-Follow these instructions caefully.
+Follow these instructions caefully to configure DMARC and activate the service.
 Each step is important.
 Missing characters like colons, semi-colons, and spelling mistakes can cause a lot of work.

 1. Log in to cPanel: